smolsuryansh/SnakeGame/README.md

 ## How to Run

-1. Make sure you have Java installed on your machine.
+1. Make sure you have Python installed on your machine.

 2. Clone the repository: